 The appropriate Investigating Officer will investigate your complaint, seeking relevant documentation from any member of staff and, at his/her discretion call a meeting at which you and any other persons involved may submit your views on the complaint.
 Following the investigation, you will be emailed the initial findings.
 They aim for a 60 day turn around, however in busy periods, this is likely to take longer.

 If you are not for any reason satisfied with the content of the initial findings letter, you will be given 2 weeks from the date of receiving the initial findings letter in which to comment.
 The grounds for requesting a review can be found in more detail here.
-If you have not submitted a response by the 2 week deadline, the College Secretary's Office will issue you with a Completion of Procedures Letter.

 If you do decide to respond to the initial findings on one or more of the grounds stated, the Vice-Principal or nominee will consider the details of the case and all relevant documentation provided by the Investigating Officer.
 He/she will review the case, along with your response, and may, if necessary, take further advice.